 -

-Short term foster care placements are made for temporary periods of time, from an overnight stay up until two years.
+Short-term foster care is for temporary periods of time, from an overnight stay up until two years.
 It is hoped that in this way, foster care can provide a safe and secure home for a child or young person while a process of reunion with birth parents is undertaken.

 -